Ethereum-ERD/dev-upgradeable/README.md

 _**Trove:**_ a collateralized debt position, bound to a single Ethereum address.
 Also referred to as a “CDP” in similar protocols.

-_**EUSD**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
-Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 EUSD is always exchangeable for $1 USD worth of ETH.
+_**USDE**_:  The stablecoin that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
+Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 USDE is always exchangeable for $1 USD worth of ETH.

 _**Active Trove:**_ an Ethereum address owns an “active Trove” if there is a node in the `SortedTroves` list with ID equal to the address, and non-zero collateral is recorded on the Trove struct for that address.